techmmunity/base-project-service/FAQ.md

 ### How do I create a new migration?

 - Run `yarn docker` to update your local database
-- Code the new entity (Look to the *.entity.ts files for some examples) or make the changes in an already existent entity
+- Code the new entity (Look to the \*.entity.ts files for some examples) or make the changes in an already existent entity
 - In another terminal, run `yarn docker db` and keep it running
 - Run `yarn migration:generate <MIGRATION_NAME>`
 - Kill the "`yarn docker db`" terminal

 **WARNING:** Always check your migrations!
 Don't trust, verify!

-## Enviroment Variables
+## Environment Variables

-### How to add a new enviroment variable?
+### How to add a new environment variable?

 - Update the `src/types/env.d.ts` with the new variable (all variables must have the `string` type)
 - Add the new env var in to `.env.docker` file (env vars with sensitive content **MUST** have no value, just the key or an example non-real value)